 - Keep a record of all your income and expenses related to your business.
 This will ensure you don’t miss out on any tax deductions you are entitled to.

 - Contribute to your superannuation fund and plan for your retirement.
 You are solely responsible for ensuring you have enough money saved up for your retirement.
 Start contributing to your superannuation fund as soon as possible to reap the benefits of compounded growth.

 - Plan for your holidays.
 As a self-employed person, you no longer get the benefit of having paid holiday leave.
 It is up to you to set aside money regularly to fund your break from work.

 - Protect your income.
 If you fall sick or become injured, and is unable to work, having income protection insurance will help to cover your expenses during that time.

 Managing your small business finances can be an overwhelming task.
 Poor financial management is a source of unnecessary stress.
 To get on the right track, contact Moiler for a confidential discussion on how to improve your financial management to build a successful business.

 Minimising your business operating costs

-This document has been prepared by Moiler Partners, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
+This document has been prepared by Moiler Wealth, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
 The presentation has been prepared without taking into account your personal objectives, financial situation or needs.
 You should assess whether the information is appropriate for your needs and consider talking to a Count Authorised Representative before making any investment decision.
 The relevant PDS should be considered before making a decision about any financial product.
 The information is provided as an information service only and does not constitute financial product advice and should not be relied upon as financial product advice.
 9 December 2019.